-About Sonia Williams
+Introducing Sonia Williams

 Ten years ago, she started additional training in nutrition and can now offer appropriate advice as a dentist and a nutritional therapist.
 She is registered with the General Dental Council and with the Complementary and Natural Healthcare Council.
 This integrated approach offers a wider scope for maintaining health and oral health.
 Oral health and disease is closely linked to general health.
 Sonia’s integrated approach offers a way of addressing oral health problems while seeking to enhance general health.

-What is Nutritional Therapy?
+What is nutritional therapy?

 Nutritional Therapy is the application of nutritional science in the promotion of health and peak performance.
 Nutritional therapy can identify potential nutritional imbalances and how these contribute to symptoms.
 This allows the possibility to work with people on many levels by addressing nutritional imbalances and supporting the body towards maintaining health.

-Sonia is available to offer:
+Sonia Williams is available to offer:

-– One-to one consultations
+• One-to one consultations

-– Research consultancy
+• Research consultancy

-– Teaching and training
+• Teaching and training

-– Working with special interest health groups: charities, sports, schools, community
+• Working with special interest health groups: charities, sports, schools, community

 When you make your appointment, you will be asked to complete a questionnaire about your health, symptoms and lifestyle and return it to the clinic before the first visit.
 The first visit normally lasts one hour and consists of further investigation into your health and preparation of a tailor-made nutritional programme.
 Recommendations may include dietary changes, specific supplements as needed and lifestyle changes.